koktaildotcom/com.beacon/README.md

   * revert back to discovery strategy to improve speed
   * add translations
   * improve logging
+### v1.0.11 - 07.10.27
+  * mismatch variable name bug
+  * also check on bigger that the amount if app restarts

 ## Final note ##
 The repository is available at: https://github.com/koktaildotcom/com.koktail.beacon